peterjc/biopython_workshop/SAMPLE_DATA.rst

 The file extension ``.gbk`` is used for the NCBI GenBank format for annotated sequences (you will sometimes see ``.gb`` used for this as well).

+For anyone working on Mac OS X, the ``wget`` command is not installed by default.
+As noted above you can use ``curl -O ftp://...`` instead.

 ------
 Potato
 ------